zuhaib27/laravel-ecommerce/README.md

 Create a public repository for this exercise and share the link with us when it's ready.
 You have 1 week to complete this exercise.
 Unit tests are required.

 ## Project Setup
+- NOTE: will need to adjust .env to support local database and ports!
 - cd /laravel-ecommerce
-- composer install
-- php artisan migrate:refresh --seed
+- chmod +x setup.sh
-- php artisan serve
+- ./setup.sh
-- NOTE: will need to adjust .env to support local database and ports!
+- Should be up on localhost, based on .env

 ## About Laravel